Geography, Climate, Dress Code,

 A US$ 10 seven days visa is available for entry through Batam, Bintan and

 Karimun.
-The 30 day US$ 25 or 19 Euro visa (Euro coins are not accepted!) can be
+The 30 day US$ 25 or the equivalent in Euros visa (Euro coins are not accepted!) can be

 extended for another 30 days.